apsun/GoogleImageShell/README.md

 ## Installation

 Simply run the program and pass `install` as the parameter.
-To install for all users, use the `-a` flag (remember to run as administrator):
+To install it for all users, use the `-a` flag (remember to run as administrator):

 `GoogleImageShell.exe install [-a]`